oliverbartolo/Airline_Satisfaction/README.md

-# Airline_Satisfaction
+A Portfolio Project used to showcase Python skills.

-this project is a data analyis project carried out in python to examine passenger satisfaction rates when flying the dataset was downloaded from kaggle and may be found here https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?select=train.csv
+This Project and its data originated from Kaggle and can be accessed here: https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction?select=train.csv